zubaer-ahammed/Academic-Routine-Automation-System/README.md

 # Academic-Routine-Automation-System
 Academic Routine Automation System for SST, BOU

+## This Project is hosted and used by my university: https://routines.bousst.edu.bd/

 ## Video Demonstration
 Watch the Video of BOU Routine Generator: https://drive.google.com/file/d/1M_A4g4liXs9aeMiJCesONcFcCOPL1Aqe/view